alkhe/jobase/README.md

 	}

 ###Sorting Branches by Leaf
 An array of Jobranches can be sorted by a particular shared leaf, using the Jobranch.sortByLeaf method.
 Branches that do not contain the specified leaf are placed at the end of the returned array.
+The sorted portion may be reversed with the optional specification of a reverse boolean.

 	Jobranch users = db.addBranch("users");
-	Jobranch[] user = new Jobranch[] {users.addBranch("root"), users.addBranch("toor"), users.addBranch("foo"), users.addBranch("bar")};
+	Jobranch[] user = new Jobranch[] {
+		users.addBranch("root"),
+		users.addBranch("toor"),
+		users.addBranch("foo"),
+		users.addBranch("bar")
+	};
 	user[0].addLeaf("points", 9001);
 	user[1].addLeaf("points", 5);
 	user[2].addLeaf("points", 15);